BradFran/SuperconductorTcPredictor/README.md

 Clean up the project after best model and parameters are found.

+Remove no longer needed models and modules.

 Update and simplify notebooks with clear path to the best models, hyperparameters and weights.

-Create script to input chemical forumula and return prediction.
+Create script to input chemical forumula, create needed features exactly as done with the training data, make and return prediction.

 Update readme to be more clear and consistent with the finished project.